 A Gringo’s Guide to Mexican Cuisine

 Don’t know your flautas from your fajitas?
 Or your empanadas from your enchiladas?
 Well, you’ve come to the right lugar, that’s Spanish for ‘place’.
 Mexican cuisine is filled with a host of vibrant, flavourful and endless food possibilities, but this can be a little confusing if you’re a gringo.
 This comprehensive guide includes different types of Mexican dishes ranging from tortilla-based dishes, sauces, sides, soups, stews, desserts and drinks.
-We dive into all the different types of spectacular regional dishes the world of Mexican food has to offer, so grab a cerveza because we’re about to have a food fiesta.
+We dive into all the different types of spectacular regional dishes the world of Mexican food has to offer.

 Burritos are popular in Tex-Mex cuisine, especially in the state of California, and the word ‘breakfast’ usually precedes it.
 Authentic Mexican burritos aren’t loaded with fillings like its American counterpart – the authentic version is a lot smaller in size and quantity and often consists of mashed beans and queso (cheese) wrapped in a soft tortilla.
 The simple preparation means that only the highest quality of ingredients are used to make this delicious dish – fresh cucumber and a squeeze of lime juice are all that’s needed to garnish and balance the flavours.

 This dish is pretty similar to burritos, the only difference being that with machaca guisada, the stuffed tortillas are toasted, they also have the addition of braised dried beef with tomato and onions.
-Simple, but oh so delicious.
+Simple but delicious.

-Now, if a chimichanga looks like a burrito, that’s because it is one — but the fried version, read American.
-This Tex-Mex version of this dish is made using bacon grease, but in Mexican cuisine, asiento/pork lard is used.
+Now, if a chimichanga looks like a burrito, that’s because it is one – but the fried version (read American).
+The Tex-Mex version of this dish is made using bacon grease, but in Mexican cuisine, asiento/pork lard is used.
 If that doesn’t make sense, bacon grease is simply the residual fat from cooking bacon, whereas pork lard is the rendered fat from pork.
 Chimichangas are usually filled with shredded beef/pork/chicken, beans and cheese, with sides of frijoles refritos (refried beans), guacamole or salsa.